alvintangz/canvote/voting-service/README.md

 If you want to actually see this in the database, go back to your docker container and run `mongo --port 27017 --authenticationDatabase "c09" -u "username" -p "password"`

 ## Security
 With GraphQL scalars and types, we don't need to validate user input.
 However, any strings provided has been sanitized in resolvers to prevent XSS.
+There's a maximum depth of 4.

 ## Deployment